-- 6.2.1.
+6.2.1.
 Legal Reviews.
 All ROIs must receive a written legal review by the installation JA office.
 The legal review will address whether: 1) each allegation has been addressed; 2) the allegations allege a violation of law, regulation, procedure or policy; 3) the IO reasonably applied the preponderance of the evidence standard in arriving at findings; 4) the conclusions are supported by, and consistent with, the findings; 5) the investigation complies with all applicable legal and administrative requirements; 6) any errors or irregularities exist, and if so, what is their legal effect.
+Along with documenting conclusions concerning each of these matters, the legal review must contain as an attachment a completed Inspector General Investigations Legal Review Checklist.
 The legal review may disagree with your findings and conclusions, in which case the appointing authority will determine which position to support.
-The legal reviewer, however, should not deem a ROI "legally insufficient" and send it back for rework merely because the reviewer personally disagrees with the IO's findings and conclusions.
+The legal reviewer, however, should not deem an ROI "legally insufficient" and send it back for rework merely because the reviewer personally disagrees with the IO's findings and conclusions.
 Legal reviewers should use great caution not to substitute their judgment for yours, particularly in cases where the ROI contains thoroughly documented credibility determinations.
-If an ROI is deemed "legally insufficient," the legal reviewer must provide an explanation as well as steps to make the ROI "legally sufficient." - 6.2.2.
+If an ROI is deemed "legally insufficient," the legal reviewer must provide an explanation as well as steps to make the ROI "legally sufficient."

+6.2.2.
 Technical Reviews.
-If a technical review was conducted, tab all technical reviews in the same order in which they are referenced in the ROI. - 6.2.3.
+If a technical review was conducted, tab all technical reviews in the same order in which they are referenced in the ROI.

+6.2.3.
 Appointing Authority Action.
 After the legal review is completed, the appointing authority will either approve or disapprove the ROI, in writing.
-If the appointing authority disagrees with one or more of your findings and conclusions, the appointing authority will document the rationale for the disagreement and state his or her position in an "addendum" to the ROI. - 6.2.4.
+If the appointing authority disagrees with one or more of your findings and conclusions, the appointing authority will document the rationale for the disagreement and state his or her position in an "addendum" to the ROI.

+6.2.4.
 Addendum.
 An addendum is a document a reviewer authors to overturn the findings on one or more allegations, or to further explain the reason for agreeing with the findings.
-An addendum can also be used to slightly reword allegations, so long as the fundamental nature of the allegations does not change.
-The appointing authority or a higher-level IG reviewer has the authority to author an addendum. - 6.3.
+An addendum can also be used to slightly re-word allegations, so long as the fundamental nature of the allegations does not change.
+The appointing authority or a higher-level IG reviewer has the authority to author an addendum.20

+6.3.
 Report Markings.
 The following language should be placed at the bottom of each page of the ROI: "This is a protected document.
 It will not be released (in whole or in part), reproduced, or given additional dissemination (in whole or in part) outside of Inspector General channels without prior approval of The Inspector General, SAF/IG, or designee.
 FOR OFFICIAL USE ONLY."
 Control the number and distribution of copies.
 Do not show the report or any portion of it to any witness, with the sole exceptions of showing summarized testimony to witnesses to get their concurrence that the testimony is accurate, and showing exhibits to witnesses as a part of questioning.